AusClimateService/npcp/README.md

 Daily timescale input data is provided for the training (1980-1999), assessment (2000-2019) and projection (2080-2099; excluding observational data) periods.
+Model data corresponds to the CMIP6 historical experiment from 1980-2014 and ssp370 for 2015 onwards.

 Each input data file has been pre-processed (using the `preprocess.py` script in this repository) in order to ensure common: